TakiKacper/Matl-Material-Language/docs/matl_cpp_api_guide.md

 # Matl Api
-Integrating matl with Your engine is a pretty easy ask, thanks to it's simple api.
+Integrating matl with Your engine is a pretty easy task, thanks to it's simple api.

 ## Contents
 - [Building](#Building)